carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ## Modify and resume

+When Nextflow is run, it runs the entire workflow by default.
-Nextflow keeps track of all the processes executed in your pipeline.
+However, Nextflow keeps track of all the processes executed in your pipeline.
+By using the Nextflow specific parameter `-resume`, Nextflow will start from the last successfully executed process.
 If you modify some parts of your script, only the processes that are actually changed will be re-executed.
 The execution of the processes that are not changed will be skipped and the cached result used instead.

 This helps a lot when testing or modifying part of your pipeline without having to re-execute it from scratch.